Classical Guitar

 Christopher Parkening (a pupil, of course, of Segovia’s) also recorded the Ponce version, with (I believe) a few of the extra notes removed; and, pace the purists, I like his recording.

 As far as I’m aware, the Ponce transcription has never been published.
 But I liked the Parkening version so much that I transcribed it.
 Here it is.
-(The transcription was done long before I saw Christopher’s YouTube performance, so the fingering—for now, at least—is my own.)
+(The fingering—for now, at least—is my own.)

 Video | Media | Download | |